-- safe (bool.) (optional) Whether to perform the create in safe mode. - fields (kwargs.)
+- safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful. - \\fields (\\kwargs.)
 Keyword arguments specifying the query.

 Returns tuple - the Model and whether the document was created.